 Does the school provide meals or snacks?

-- Yes.
-For a monthly fee of $120, we provide made-from-scratch, farm-to-table vegetarian lunches, as well as morning and afternoon snacks.
-Families who do not participate in our nutrition program are responsible for providing all food for lunch and snacks.
-Lunch and snacks should be sent with your child daily.
+- No. Families are responsible for providing all food for lunch and snacks and should be sent with your child daily.
 Classrooms do not have refrigerators or microwaves.

 Does my child have to be toilet trained to attend?